Serval1024/AnotherECS/README.md

 > [!TIP]
 > Features can have the same behavior as a system.
 Implement ICreateSystem, ITickSystem, etc.
+> Install is always a call for each player, unlike OnCreated for systems.

 ```csharp
 public struct DamageFeature : IFeature